LeBezout/intranet-url-shortener/README.md

 ### A.4- The Facts

-It seems that there is no tool on the place that can be installed "on premise" in the network of a company to make this service.
+It seems that there not a lot of tools on the place that can be installed "on premise" in the network of a company to make this service.

+A one is [YOURLS - Your Own URL Shortener](https://github.com/YOURLS/YOURLS) written in PHP.

 It is all the aim of this project to be easily deployed (with _Docker_ images) and used in the intranet of a company.